hypno2000/meteor-publish-with-relations/README.md

 __This package is fork of lepozepo:publish-with-relations, the changes so far are:__

 * Objects support.
 Allowing keys to be deeper than just in root document.
-* Fixed a bug where you could not have two relations referring to same collection in one collection
+* Fixed a bug where you could not have two relations referring to same collection in one collection.
+  Also affected a scenario where u have document that has two different list of sub-documents and you wanted to publish both of these.
+For example a document blogPost has list of comments and list of images in separate collections.

 __BREAKING CHANGES:__
 * ```key``` is now ```foreign_key```